performant-software/Neatline/upgrading-to-v2.md

   - **An exhibit-specific theming system**, which makes it possible for designers and developers to completely customize the appearance, layout, and interactivity of Neatline projects on a per-exhibit basis;

-  - **A new programming API and “sub-plugin” system** that makes it possible for developers to add custom functionality – everything from simple user-interface widgets (sliders, legends, scrollers, forward-and-backward buttons, etc.) up to really extensive modifications that expand the core data model and add totally new interactions.
+  - **A new programming API and "sub-plugin" system** that makes it possible for developers to add custom functionality – everything from simple user-interface widgets (sliders, legends, scrollers, forward-and-backward buttons, etc.) up to really extensive modifications that expand the core data model and add totally new interactions.

 ## What's different